MeikBehr/portfolio/README.md

 ## **For Reviewers**

 * Please check both desktop and mobile, and test accessibility with screen reader and keyboard navigation
+* Some project links lead to legacy code or non-accessible demos for transparency about my skill evolution
 * Animation and transitions auto-disable for reduced-motion OS settings
 * All code is fully documented (JSDoc, SCSS comments) and structured for maintainability
-* If you encounter any issues, please contact me directly or open an issue on Github.
+* If you encounter any issues, please contact me directly or open an issue on Github

+## **What to Test (Reviewer Checklist)**

+* Keyboard navigation (TAB, SHIFT+TAB, Enter, ESC)
+* Screenreader labels & ARIA (try NVDA/VoiceOver)
+* Contact form validation and success/fail overlays
+* Responsive design across breakpoints/devices
+* Language switch (German/English)
+* Animation auto-disable with “reduced motion” OS setting
+* Try older project links to see evolution in code and design

 ## **Changelog / Time Spent**